ardatan/graphql-mesh/website/docs/getting-started/basic-example.md

 You can give it a try and run it directly in your browser.

-> You can find the complete example [here](https://github.com/Urigo/graphql-mesh/tree/master/examples/openapi-javascript-wiki)
+> You can find the complete example [here](https://codesandbox.io/s/github/Urigo/graphql-mesh/tree/master/examples/openapi-stackexchange)

+## What's next?
+Checkout `Recipes` section to learn more about GraphQL Mesh!